-The International Center for Holocaust Reparations operates from three branches:
+The International Center for Holocaust Reparations operates from two branches:

 - The headquarters and international legal division is located in Jerusalem (9 Hartom street, 9777509 Jerusalem, Israel)

-- The pension consultation division in Berlin (Charlottenburg)
+- The pension legal consultation division in Berlin (Charlottenburg)

-My staff and I work hard in order to ensure that the survivors get all rights afforded to them, so as to help them as much as possible in a material sense, after all the terrible suffering they endured.
+My staff and I work hard to ensure that the survivors get all rights afforded to them, to help them as much as possible in a material sense, after all the terrible suffering they endured.

 We have many years of experience in handling thousands of claims and work in cooperation with international law firms.

 Employed as part of our staff are historical experts on World War II, who are highly skilled as well as imbued with a sense of purpose.
-Each claim is handled in the most professional manner, beginning from collecting all relevant documentation to painstakingly monitoring the claims progress.
+Each claim is handled most professionally, beginning from collecting all relevant documentation to painstakingly monitoring the progress of the claim.

 Many survivors are not familiar with the bureaucratic red tape, nor do they speak German.
 The welfare of the survivors is our top priority.
 Each step is very demanding and requires profound knowledge in German Pension Law and related legal matters and we make it our highest priority to accompany you through all the stages of this process.

 When I am asked what the most gratifying aspect of our job is, I respond: “It is the moment I pick up the telephone to inform a Holocaust survivor that his claim has been approved!”